ibexa/documentation-developer/docs/tutorials/beginner_tutorial/8_enable_account_registration.md

 # Step 8 — Enable account registration

-In this step you will enable other users to create accounts on your site, access the back office and create content.
+In this step you enable other users to create accounts on your site, access the back office and create content.

 ## Enable registration